SERVICES COMING SOON • This event has recently updated its Call

 MISSION & OBJECTIVE

 Cinéfest Sudbury’s programming initiatives continue to fulfill and redefine the organization’s mandate, objectives and vision, which are built upon the Festival’s ability to attract audiences for the best in Canadian and International cinema.
 Cinéfest Sudbury is continually searching for films that challenge and inspire the Festival’s audience and is constantly working to introduce up-and-coming film artists to receptive and critical film enthusiasts.
-Programming highlights from the 2016 edition of the festival included Maudie (Heather Haldane), Toni Erdmann (Maren Ade), The Dressmaker (Jocelyn Moorhouse) and The Headhunters Calling (Mark Williams).
+Programming highlights from the 2017 edition of the festival included Long Time Running (Jennifer Baichwal & Nicholas de Pencier), The Breadwinner (Nora Twomey), Call Me By Your Name (Luca Guadagnino), and Indian Horse (Stephen Campanelli).

 Northern Ontario boasts a booming film industry that has attracted major film and television productions in recent year and Cinéfest has been thrilled to lead promotion of the efforts of our region’s crew and industry stakeholders.
 These promotional efforts extend to informing filmmakers about the incentives and infrastructure available for their future production efforts.
 New resources (full service film studios) and infrastructure (equipment houses), along with training opportunities and tax credits are making Northern Ontario an enticing shooting location for many producers.
 Each new production provides invaluable guidance and potential opportunity for filmmakers seeking to advance their craft.
-Recent films that have been shot in Northern Ontario include Mean Dreams (Nathan Morlando), Born to be Blue (Robert Budreau) and Two Lovers and a Bear (Kim Nguyen).
+Recent films that have been shot in Northern Ontario include Mean Dreams (Nathan Morlando), Born to be Blue (Robert Budreau), Two Lovers and a Bear (Kim Nguyen), and Indian Horse (Stephen Campanelli).

 ABOUT THE FESTIVAL